YFLooi/in-memory-user-permissions-setting/README.md

 # Possible queries:
-1. Check the existing permission for a feature name associated with an email address Pass in "email" and "featureName" as query strings
+1. Check the existing permission for a feature name associated with an email address Pass in "email" and "featureName" as request parameters
     ### Postman input
     GET req url:
     http://localhost:5000/feature?email=yihfoo@gmail.com&featureName=sidePage